Crypt-iQ/bitcoind-fuzz-nyx/README.md

 advantages and disadvantages.
 The advantage with the approach in this repo is that we can fuzz internal state in Core better and still use snapshot fuzzing for expensive setup.
 The downside is that we pollute Core a bit more with yet another fuzzing engine and we have to modify it rather than externally testing it.

-Each approach fills its niche.
+Credit: This is mostly Niklas' code and I am simply packaging it for my own use.